 A child also requires a parent’s focus.
 Distractions such as a mobile phone, a television or other people can make a child feel as if they are of secondary importance, as if they are having to compete for attention.

-Time spent one-on-one with a child in a concentrated, undistracted manner is a great investment in the relationship bond.
+Time spent one-on-one with a child in a concentrated, undistracted manner is a great investment in the bond between the two.

-• The sales person will speak in terms that the customer will understand; adapting their language and tone accordingly.
+The salesperson will speak in terms the customer understands, adapting their language and tone accordingly.

-There is no point talking about the technicalities of a product if the customer is only interested in the basics.
-The sales person is just going to confuse and distance themselves.
-Again, this is about getting to know the customer so that the sales person can modify their sales pitch accordingly.
+There is no point in talking about the technicalities of a product if the customer is only interested in the basics.
+The salesperson is just going to confuse and distance themselves.
+Again, this is about getting to know the customer so that the salesperson can modify their sales pitch accordingly.

-If a parent does not use “child-speak” in conversing with their child then there may well develop a discord between them which will have behavioural consequences.
+If a parent does not use “child-speak” when conversing with their child, there may well develop discord between them, with behavioural consequences.

 From a child’s point of view, a parent must also act with confidence and self-belief.
-After all, they are the grown up.
+After all, they are the grown-ups.
 They should know what they are doing.
 Any parental doubt may be seized upon by the child as a reason to question what the parent is saying.

-Once the sales person has established a good relationship with the customer they can then build on that in order to achieve a sale.
+Once the salesperson has established a good relationship with the customer, they can build on it to achieve a sale.
 However, this relationship, in itself, does not necessarily guarantee a sale.
-The sales person has to be rather more astute and will use certain sales techniques in order to close a deal.
+The salesperson has to be rather more astute and will use certain sales techniques in order to close a deal.

 These techniques are just as useful for parents in managing their child.
-It might even be said that such techniques are even more necessary for parents given that a young child can be such a tough negotiator.
-They may also not be so rational and considered in their arguments!
+It might even be said that such techniques are even more necessary for parents, given that a young child can be such a tough negotiator.
+They may also not be so rational and considerate in their arguments!

-• The Diversion Technique.
-If a customer is concerned about a particular feature of a sales person’s product then the sales person may well shift that focus to a different feature, one that is more appealing.
-The sales person hopes that the attractiveness of this second feature will overcome any concerns elsewhere.
+If a customer is concerned about a particular feature of a salesperson’s product, then the salesperson may well shift that focus to a different feature, one that is more appealing.
+The salesperson hopes that the attractiveness of this second feature will overcome any concerns elsewhere.

 With a child, so long as it is phrased correctly, the diversion can be an effective tool for changing the child’s primary focus.
-A child that doesn’t like wearing green socks might be appeased by being told about the appeal of his orange shirt.
-A child that won’t share a toy may be persuaded to give up that toy for another toy which interests him more.
-A child that doesn’t want to go to the shops might reconsider if he thinks those shops also include the sweet shop.
+A child who doesn’t like wearing green socks might be appeased by being told about the appeal of his orange shirt.
+A child who won’t share a toy may be persuaded to give up that toy for another toy which interests him more.
+A child who doesn’t want to go to the shops might reconsider if he thinks those shops also include the sweet shop.

-• The Positive Benefit Technique.
-Sales people don’t sell product features; they sell product benefits.
-A good sales person will never sell you a widescreen television.
-Instead, they will impress upon you that this is a widescreen television that gives you a complete visual cinematic experience.
+Salespeople don’t sell product features; they sell product benefits.
+A good salesperson will never sell you a widescreen television.
+Instead, they will impress upon you that this is a widescreen television that delivers a complete cinematic visual experience.
 They sell you the benefits – this is what the product will give you.
 And the more benefits you can see in a product, the more likely you are to buy it.

 Similarly, in being asked to do something, a child will want to know what’s in it for him.
 This is especially true if the child is already doing something.
 Why would they want to stop what they are doing unless the new activity seemed to be better?

-Saying to a child that he’s off to the beach is not quite as attractive as telling him that he’s off to the beach where he can build a massive sandcastle.
-A parent may get a very different response between just telling a child to put his coat on, to telling a child to put his coat on so he can go outside and jump around in the snow.
+Saying to a child that he’s off to the beach is not quite as attractive as telling him that he’s off to the beach, where he can build a massive sandcastle.
+A parent may get a very different response between just telling a child to put his coat on and telling him to put it on so he can go outside and jump around in the snow.

-• The Alternative Technique.
-By offering defined options, the sales person limits and narrows down the customer’s range of choice.
-If the sales person says that it’s only available in red, blue and green then there is no point in the customer wanting it in fuchsia.
-The sales person is able to control the conversational parameters.
+By offering defined options, the salesperson narrows the customer’s range of choice.
+If the salesperson says that it’s only available in red, blue and green, then there is no point in the customer wanting it in fuchsia.
+The salesperson can control the conversational parameters.

-A sales person will perhaps seek to close a deal by using this technique, “Would you be wanting it in medium or large?”
-By choosing one, the customer has effectively agreed the deal.
+A salesperson might seek to close a deal using this technique: “Would you be wanting it in medium or large?”
+By choosing one, the customer has effectively agreed to the deal.

-With a child, when trying to get him to do something it can become a battle of wills.
+With a child, trying to get him to do something can turn into a battle of wills.
 He can all too easily get it into his head that he doesn’t want to do something.
-The trick is to not let it get to this stage.
+The trick is not to let it get to this stage.

-• The Agreement Staircase Technique.
 This is a subtle but rather more complex technique.
-The sales person will confirm to the customer what has already been agreed building up the positivity and agreement until it, in effect, becomes a done deal.
-The skill is to make sure the staircase is built correctly and there is no negative encroachment.
+The salesperson will confirm with the customer what has already been agreed, building on the positivity and agreement until it becomes, in effect, a done deal.
+The skill is to ensure the staircase is built correctly and that there is no negative encroachment.

 “You like the size of it?”